 1. Understanding the Water Walkers: Experience the Journey

-Every year a number of OjIbway women lead a group called the Mother Earth Water Walkers on a trek around the lakes, rivers, and waterways of the Great Lakes.
+For many years, Ojibway women lead a group called the Mother Earth Water Walkers on a trek around the lakes, rivers, and waterways of the Great Lakes.
 Why are they walking and how did this tradition start?
 Who are the Anishinaabek people?
 Who are “Michigan’s Three Fires”?
 What is the story behind this story?
-This program will present the Water Walkers history and images of the Ojibway’s journey.
+This program will present the Water Walkers' history and images of the Ojibway’s journey.
 The Three R’s—Reduce, Reuse, and Recycle are stressed.
 Grades 1-6.

 2. Who are the First Nations?